-44.1 the mover must read out the motion in full or state that they:
+- 44.1 the mover must:

+- 44.1.1 read out the motion in full, or

+- 44.1.2 state that they:

-"move the recommendation as a motion as printed on page" or (where the motion is not a recommendation of a Council Officer) "move the motion as follows.....":
+"move the recommendation as printed on pageof the Council Meeting Agenda as the motion", or

+(where the motion is not a recommendation of a Council Officer) "move the motion as follows.....";
-the motion must be seconded by a Councillor other than the mover;

-- 44.3 if a motion is not seconded it will lapse for want of a seconder; - 44.4 if the motion is seconded, the mover will then address Council on the motion; - the seconder may then address Council on the motion; or defer his or her right to speak until later in the debate; - 44.6 the Chair must then ask:
+- the motion must be seconded by a Councillor other than the mover. - 44.3 if a motion is not seconded it will lapse for want of a seconder. - 44.4 if the motion is seconded, the Chair will then call on the mover to address Council on the motion. - the Chair will then invite the seconder to address Council on the motion; or defer his or her right to speak until later in the debate. - 44.6 the Chair must then ask: